 The fucking Snuggie.

 As the semester ended, however, and so did my stint as a respected (well, probably not) columnist, graduation spewed me out into the post-collegiate world.
-In the weeks that followed, I quickly realized that I no longer had an outlet through which to channel all the pet peeves and idiocy-related hatreds I had developed.
-In short, I had too many damn feelings.
+In the weeks that followed, I quickly realized that I no longer had an outlet through which to channel all the pet peeves and disapproval of the world around me.
+I had too many damn feelings.

 So here we are.
 From the seeds of a uncomprehensibly lucky marketing success, a blog has sprouted.
 I no longer wanted to be restrained by the Sandlot gimmic I went by in the past.
 I'm more mature now.
 And by that I mean, I still have the sense of humor of an 8 year old.
 However, I still wanted to retain the creative ego and literary arrogance I developed while sitting on my self-appointed thought pedestal at the Voice.